merely-useful/py-rse/index.md

 ## Counting Words {#scripting-wordcount}

-Now that we have a template for command-line Python programs, we can use it to check Zipf's Law for our collection of classic English novels.
+Now that we have a template for command-line Python programs, we can use it to check Zipf's Law for our collection of classic novels.
 We start by moving the template into the directory where we store our runnable programs (Section \@ref(getting-started-organize)):